domasles/crimson/README.md

 Lastly, navigate to the root of the project, run ```GenerateProjects-Linux.sh``` and ```make```.

 ## Finding the builds:
-All builds wll be under ```bin/configuration-platform-architecture```, where you'll find built binaries alongside with the game data and assets.
+All builds wll be under ```bin/configuration-platform-architecture```, where you'll find the built binary of the launcher alongside with the libraries copied over and both game data and assets in a separate directory under ```games/```.
+In the future this engine will support several different games to use the same launcher binary and a select screen, allowing to change installed games, making the possibility of addons for existing games and/or new ones using the same launcher and libraries to save space.

 ## Dependencies:
 [json](https://github.com/nlohmann/json)